-- Trends forecast a 69.4% CAGR of the global blockchain market for the 2019–2025 period.
+- 82.4% CAGR of the global blockchain technology market is expected for the 2021–2028 period.

 How It All Started: Basic Cryptocurrency Stats & Facts

 Due to blockchain technology, these digital currencies cannot be abused the same way fiat currencies can, making them a safer and more reliable alternative.

 2. More fun Bitcoin facts: cryptocurrencies that aren’t Bitcoin are referred to as “altcoins.”

-Inspired by the mind-blowing success of Bitcoin (launched back in 2009), quite a few competitors rose up to challenge (and dethrone) the world’s most expensive cryptocurrency.
+Inspired by the mind-blowing success of Bitcoin (launched back in 2009), quite a few competitors rose to challenge (and dethrone) the world’s most expensive cryptocurrency.

-Apart from Bitcoin, the best ones are Peercoin, Ethereum, Litecoin, EOS, and Cardano.
-There are over 5,000 cryptocurrencies in total, with new contenders appearing every day.
+Apart from Bitcoin, the best to mine are Ethereum, Litecoin, and EOS, plus Peercoin and Cardano.
+On that note, there are over 5,000 cryptocurrencies in total, with new contenders appearing every day.

 3. Attempts at creating a fully online currency stretch back to 1998.

 Bitcoin wasn’t the world’s first shot at creating a virtual currency.
 According to cryptocurrency statistics, there were multiple attempts, the most notable being Bit Gold and B-Money.
-Still, neither of them were fully developed, and the rest is history.

 4. 2008 was the very first time Bitcoin was publicly mentioned.